-With so many sneaker releases happening each month, it's easy to forget all that's even come out.
-Often, the everyday enthusiast's Saturday pickup is forgotten for following weekend's crop of sneakers.
-Reflection at each calendar flip can help cement some of those that are worthy of being remembered.
-Need a refresher on all the great sneakers that came out this month?
-Here, the Sole Collector staff share what were their favorite sneakers that launched in the month of September.
+With so many sneakers releasing each month, it can be hard to remember what's come out.
+Often, the everyday enthusiast's Saturday pickup is forgotten by the next weekend.
+Reflection at each calendar flip can help cement some of those sneakers that are actually worthy of being remembered.
+Need a refresher on all the best releases that came out this month?
+Here, the Sole Collector staff share their favorite sneakers that launched in the month of September.

-Editors' Picks: The Best Sneakers of the Month
+Editors' Picks: The Best Sneakers of September 2017

-The Sole Collector staff breaks down their favorites.
+The Sole Collector staff breaks down their favorite sneakers this month.